kblomqvist/yasha/README.md

 ### Append search path for referenced templates

 By default the referenced templates, e.g template [extensions](http://jinja.pocoo.org/docs/dev/templates/#extends), [inclusions](http://jinja.pocoo.org/docs/dev/templates/#include) and [imports](http://jinja.pocoo.org/docs/dev/templates/#import), are searched in relation to the template location.
-To extend the search path you can use command-line option `-I`.
-Like you would do with the GCC to include C header files.
+To extend the search path you can use command-line option `-I` -- like you would do with the GCC to include C header files.

 ```bash
 yasha -I$HOME/jinja foo.jinja
 ```

-Now you can, for example, reuse files you have collected under your `$HOME/jinja` folder.
+The above command-line call allows you to reuse files from `$HOME/jinja` folder within your template, like this

 ```jinja
 {% extends "skeleton.jinja" %}